 Well, the past is another country.
 People went hunting in the hills, and clouds took recognisable shapes against skies of blue.
 And recently the old lady, Red’s mother, saw something truly outlandish, an hour before dawn — a brilliant train of shooting stars, regularly spaced, in a straight line, moving across the sky.
 She didn’t know what it was, but she knew it was nothing natural, and nothing good.

 I’ve been self-isolating for years as it is.
-I know my outlandish ideas are dangerous, and I don’t know if I should expose those I love to them.
+I know my outlandish ideas are dangerous, and I don’t know how or even whether I should expose family to them, given the unlikelihood, at this late stage, of being able to get them to see what I see.

 They’ll never know what hit them, the inlandish on their little island, as the tsunami comes rolling in from an ocean they never dreamt existed.